gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 When working on the Gatsby.js documentation, you can choose between two major styles of working:

 - [Work directly in the GitHub UI](#modifying-markdown-files), using the "Edit this File" and commit capabilities without having to clone the repository.
 This is useful for quick documentation updates, typo fixes, and lightweight Markdown changes.
-- Clone the Gatsby.js repo and get the `www` site up and running locally.
-This is necessary for more thorough documentation content.
-Learn how to get set up in the [Gatsby docs setup instructions](#docs-site-setup-instructions).
+- Clone the Gatsby.js repo and make changes to the Markdown files using your favorite text editor.
+Currently (as of March 2021), there is no way for community members to build the docs site locally.
+We are working internally to figure out a fix for this.

-// TODO: Update the instructions for how to run the site locally.
-Currently there's no way for community members to do this.
-We're working on it!

-> **Note:** The version of the site that you can run locally is separate and visually distinct from the live site.
-You will be able to change the _content_ of the documentation but the _structure_ of the docs site is developed by Gatsby internally.

 ## Fixing image and link paths